Azarath7/Vocard-docker/README.md

 ### 1. SSH installation

 Open a terminal or SSH session on your host machine.
-Navigate to the directory where you saved the configuration files:
+Navigate to the directory where you saved the configuration files with `docker-compose.yml`:

 `cd /path/to/your/directory/`